Tag Archives: Nature conservation

 The most recent data (2015 to 2024) come from the National Bee Unit which relies on beekeepers to submit their own records, but are probably no less accurate than some of the other data that’s available!
 If we take a close look at that time period we see something interesting – honey bee hive numbers are decreasing:

 What are we to make of this?
 In an analogy with peak oil, why do we seem to have passed ‘peak honey bee’?
 If this is a real pattern (and only time will tell) I suspect that it’s because of at least two factors.
 The first is that interest in beekeeping reached a peak in the early 2020s, after which some initial enthusiasts discovered that beekeeping is actually quite a technical and demanding hobby, and gave it up.
-The second factor is that word has spread that , globally, managed Western honey bees are not declining, and too many bee hives in an area can have negative impacts on other, wild pollinators.
-This may have impacted those people who were persuaded by “Save the Bee” campaigns to take up the hobby, to give up beekeeping.
+The second factor is that word has spread that, globally, managed Western honey bees are not declining, and too many bee hives in an area can have negative impacts on other, wild pollinators.
+This may have convinced those people who were persuaded by “Save the Bee” campaigns to take up the hobby, to give up beekeeping.

 There could well be other reasons that I’ve not considered and, as always, I’d be interested in your thoughts – please leave a comment below.
 I’ll finish by saying that I make no judgement on this.
 There’s no doubt that there are too many hives in some parts of Britain, especially in London, and if the trend I describe reduces the pressures on wild pollinators, that’s a good thing.
 At the same time, honey bees are important agricultural pollinators in some circumstances, especially where there’s mass-flowering crops that require huge numbers of pollinating bees to be available over a short time period.
 And I like honey as much as the next person.